OK, we all know the drill…

 However, you might be surprised (and pleased) to learn that free gift cards are not impossible to find on the internet.

-There are a few exceptions to this (like this one where I explained how you can get a free $3 Amazon gift certificate), where you can get gift cards by taking part in promotional offers and the like, but for the most part, these are all real ways to get gift cards in return for nothing more than a little effort on your part.
+There are a few exceptions to this (like this one where I explained how you can get a free $3 Amazon gift certificate), where you can get gift cards by taking part in promotional offers and the like.
+But for the most part, these are all real ways to get gift cards in return for nothing more than a little time and effort.

-Getting Free Gift Cards Without Completing Surveys & Offers
+A. Getting Free Gift Cards without completing surveys & offers

 Now, I know a lot of you guys don’t like the idea of doing surveys and completing offers to earn gift cards.
 You want to get it fast without any hassle.